shadrach-se/shadrach-se/README.md

-- 👋 Hi, I’m Shadrach
+- 👋 Hello World!
+I’m Shadrach and I'm a Computer Science Student.
-- 👀 I’m interested in Software Development
+- 👀 I solve problems in NodeJs, Python and Java.
-- 🌱 I’m currently learning PHP, Node
-- 💞️ I’m looking to collaborate on python projects
 - 📫 You can reach me on my mail

 <!---